 The exemptions guidance categories are:

-You can’t register the T11 exemption to treat WEEE online.
-You need to register this using a form.
+To register the T11 exemption to treat WEEE (waste electrical and electronic equipment) you need to use a different form.

 To complete your online registration you’ll need the: